Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

-a| `validate_model` isn't tied to a specific route or set of routes, so we don't want to package it with route functions. b| We want `book_routes.py` to only be responsible for `Book` route functions so that our file has a single purpose. c| `book_routes.py` is getting long and we want to keep our files shorter. d| When we add route files in the future, they shouldn't need to know about each other to use utilities likes.
+a| `validate_model` isn't tied to a specific route or set of routes, so we don't want to package it with route functions. b| We want `book_routes.py` to only be responsible for `Book` route functions so that our file has a single purpose. c| `book_routes.py` is getting long and we want to keep our files shorter. d| When we add route files in the future, they shouldn't need to know about each other to use utilities like `validate_model`.

 ##### !end-options
 ##### !answer